Muisca: 20th century

-After independence in 1810, the new state dissolved many of the indigenous reservations.
+After independence in 1810, the new state dissolved many of the Indigenous reservations.
 The one in Tocancipá was dissolved in 1940.
 The one in Sesquilé was reduced to 10% of its original size.
-Tenjo was reduced to 54% of its original size after 1934.
+Tenjo was reduced to 54% of its original size after 1934, and the Indigenous lands in Suba, a northern region in modern-day Bogotá, which had been recognized and protected by the crown, were taken away by the republican governments following a strategy of suppression of the native culture and ethnic presence in the country's largest urban centres.
 The Reservation of Cota was re-established on land bought by the community in 1916, and then recognized by the 1991 constitution; the recognition was withdrawn in 1998 by the state and restored in 2006.

 In 1948 the state forbade the production of chicha, a corn-based alcoholic drink.
 This was a blow to the culture and economy of the Muisca.
 The ban remained until 1991.
 Since then, the "Festival of the chicha, maize, life, and joy" is celebrated every year in Barrio La Perseverancia, a neighborhood in Bogotá where most of the chicha is produced.

 21st century

-Since 1989, there has been a process of reconstruction of the indigenous councils by the surviving members of the Muisca Culture.
+Since 1989, there has been a process of reconstruction of the Indigenous councils by the surviving members of the Muisca culture.
 Muisca Councils currently working are Suba, Bosa, Cota, Chía, and Sesquilé.
 The councils had an Assembly in Bosa on 20–22 September 2002, called the First General Congress of the Muisca People.
 In that congress, they founded the Cabildo Mayor del Pueblo Muisca, affiliated to the National Indigenous Organization of Colombia (ONIC).
 They proposed linguistic and cultural recuperation, defense of the territories nowadays occupied by others, and proposed urban and tourist plans.
 They support the communities of Ubaté, Tocancipá, Soacha, Ráquira, and Tenjo in their efforts to recover their organizational and human rights.

 The Muisca people of Suba opposed the drying up of the Tibabuyes wetland and wanted to recover the Juan Amarillo wetland.
 They defended the natural reserves like La Conejera, part of the Suba Hills that is considered by the Shelter's Council to be communal land.
 Suati Magazine (The Song of the Sun) is a publication of poetry, literature, and essays about Muisca culture.

 The community of Bosa made important achievements in its project of natural medicine in association with the Paul VI Hospital and the District Secretary of Health of Bogotá.
 The community of Cota has reintroduced the growing of quinua, and regularly barter their products at market.

 Toward the end of 2006 there was a report on the Muisca population: